dxw/playbook/playbook.md

 enough, because they shouldn't have to.
 We built GovPress to meet this need, and it is now used by most of our clients.

+We build [websites](https://www.digitalmarketplace.service.gov.uk/g-cloud/services/930612236449495), [campaign](https://www.digitalmarketplace.service.gov.uk/g-cloud/services/691308552308120) and [blogging](https://www.digitalmarketplace.service.gov.uk/g-cloud/services/355674790119695) platforms hosted on GovPress, configured to our client’s branding requirements.

 You can read more about GovPress at [www.govpress.com](https://www.govpress.com).

-We're in the process of building a new container-based hosting platform which will be able to support services that aren't built in WordPress.
-Watch this space.
+### Tailored support

+We also offer support for services that aren't built in WordPress.
+We are able to host and support services with our [tailored support plan for cloud applications](https://www.digitalmarketplace.service.gov.uk/g-cloud/services/393702576050692), even if your service isn't hosted with us.

 ### Support helpdesk

-The dxw Technical Operations team build, manage and run GovPress, as well as provide first-line support.
+The dxw Technical Operations team build, manage and run GovPress, as well as providing first-line support for our clients on tailored support plans.

 We use [Zendesk](https://dxw.zendesk.com) to manage support requests.
 Any incidents, requests for us to fix a problem or make a change to a site must come to us via Zendesk as a ticket.
 We use tickets to manage requests in order
 to:

-* Keep track of all the things we need to do, and what state they're in
+* Ensure oversight of all the things we need to do, and what state they're in, for us and our clients
 * Have a record of the changes we're asked to make
 * Ensure that we only accept change requests from people who are authorised
 * Generate data about how much staff time is spent on each client's issues.

-If a client asks us to do something in person, on the phone or via email, we politely ask them to visit the [dxw Zendesk](https://dxw.zendesk.com/) instead, and submit a ticket there.
+If a client asks us to do something in person, on the phone or via email, we ask them to visit the [dxw Zendesk](https://dxw.zendesk.com/), and submit a ticket there.
 This is so that:

 * We can keep track of the issue from report to solution, and ensure that it's